-You may be looking to ski on top of Poland’s highest ski area during your winter holiday in Zakopane or you may wish to simply take in the view on a clear day, Kasprowy Wierch offers skiing and snowboarding in the winter months and fantastic walking trails through the summer, with stunning views throughout the year!
+You may be looking to ski on top of Poland’s highest ski area during your winter holiday in Zakopane or you may wish to simply take in the view on a clear day.
+Kasprowy Wierch offers skiing and snowboarding in the winter months and fantastic walking trails through the summer, with stunning views throughout the year!
 A new cable car was installed in 2008, providing easy access to the top of Kasprowy, which is 1987m above sea level.
 The cable car allows people of all ages and abilities to easily reach the top and enjoy the scenery.
 Once at the top you can step outside to views overlooking Zakopane and across the Tatra Mountains towards Slovakia.
 The skiing on Kasprowy is quite advanced and is only advised to people who are confident skiiers and snowboarders but the views alone make a trip well worthwhile.
-There are restaurant and snack shop facilites at the top of the cable car.
+There is a restaurant, snack shop, toilet facilites and a souvenir shop at the top of the cable car.

 World Cup Ski Jump

 Gubalowka is a brilliant attraction on a clear day in Zakopane.
 From the bottom of Krupowki you cross under the road through the newly built underpass and walk through the towns’ local market to the PKS station.
 The PKS is a small train that takes you up to the top of Gubalowka in just a couple of minutes.
 Once you arrive at the top you are welcomed with a stunning panoramic view of the Tatra Mountains and a host of places to eat and enjoy the view.
-There are some more market stalls at the top and plenty of walking trails in the summer months.
-If you are feeling adventurous you can walk up and down Gubalowka from the market at the bottom but otherwise the train is cheap and comfortable.
+In the winter months you will be able to stand and watch some of Zakopane’s best freestyle skiers and snowboarders practicing their skills in the snowpark, which is located on top of Gubalowka.
+There are market stalls at the top and plenty of walking trails in the summer months.
+If you are feeling adventurous you can walk up and sled down Gubalowka from the market at the bottom but otherwise the train is cheap and comfortable.

 We know that Krakow is not actually in Zakopane, but it is worth having on our list!
 A ski holiday in Poland with White Side Holidays provides you with the perfect opportunity not only to enjoy the sights and ski slopes of Zakopane but also to spend some time in Krakow.
-With most people flying in and out of Krakow Airport there is the perfect chance to spend a little time in one of Poland’s most beautiful cities.
+With most people flying in and out of Krakow Airport there is the perfect chance to spend a little time in one of Poland’s most beautiful cities and a world UNESCO heritage site.
 Click here for more information on a stop over in Krakow.